CalyxOS/gitlab-oss/README.md

 It has already been the case for years that that any public project on GitLab.com gets all Gold features.
 We are happy to now offer a complimentary license to GitLab Ultimate (self-hosted) or subscription to GitLab Gold (SaaS) to all open source projects.

+## Requirements

+To apply:
+- You need to be a project lead or a core contributor for an active open source project.
+- Your project needs to use an [OSI-accepted open source license](https://opensource.org/licenses/alphabetical#)
+- Your project must not seek to make profit from the resulting project software.

+If you or your company work on commercial projects, consider our [plans for businesses](https://about.gitlab.com/pricing/).
+If you're not sure if your project meets these requirements, please send an email to opensource@gitlab.com.

+We'll review all requests and accept them at our discretion.
+If accepted, your project will be listed below and we will send you a quote.

 ## Here's how to apply

 1. Create a gitlab.com account for your open source project: https://gitlab.com/users/sign_in